RansomLook/doc/docs/configuration.rst

 thread
 ^^^^^^
 Number of threads to use for scraping.
+You need to adjust the value with your CPU and RAM.

 twitter
 ^^^^^^^